 As the longest and only par 6 hole in Singapore, this hole is sure to test even the best golfers.
 The tee shot is guarded by a group of bunkers on the right side of a generous landing area.
 The second shot has bunkering to the left while the water will come into play on the right side for long hitters as the fairway narrows.
 The view of the green is obscured from this location by a group of trees as the fairway doglegs to the right to an undulating green.

 Even though this hole is relatively long according to the score card, it will often play on the short side for the long hitter because of a helping wind.
 However, the long hitter will have to negotiate a series of bunkers on the right side of the fairway as well as two bunkers left short of the green, if he wants to reach this green successfully in two shots.
-Due to the separation mounding and trees along the right side of the hole, the golfer will be mostly unaware of other golfers on the golf course.
 At the green, the landscape opens up again and he will have a view of the rest of the golf course.

 At this hole, there are five small bunkers on the right of the fairway, thus creating a dramatic look.
 If the golfer plays to the right, he will find that he will not be able to see the green because he will be blocked by bunkers.
 On this hole, accurate driving will be rewarded.

 This will likely be one of the most testing holes and only two long and accurate shots will reach the green in regulation play.
 A series of bunkers along the right hand side will come into play on the tee shot and sometimes even on the second shot for the careless golfer.
 A small bunker in the middle of the fairway short of the green will test the golfers’ depth perception.
 The green is also angled slightly across the line of play, highlighting the importance of club selection.